Talking about Advanced Cancer

 Some relationships grow stronger during cancer treatment, but others are weakened.
 It’s very common for patients and their partners to feel more stress than usual as a couple.
 There is often stress about:

 - Knowing how to give and get support

 - Coping with new feelings that have come up

 - Making decisions

 - Coping with changes in daily routines

 Some people feel more comfortable talking about serious issues than others.
 Only you and your loved one know how you communicate.
-Some things to think about are:
+Some suggestions:

 - Talk things over.
 This may be hard for you or your partner.
 If so, ask a counselor or social worker to talk to both of you together.

 - Spend some time apart.
 Your partner needs time to address his or her own needs.
-If these needs are neglected, your loved one may have less energy and support to give.
+If these needs are neglected, your loved one may have less energy and support to give to you and others.
 Remember, you didn’t spend 24 hours a day together before you got sick.

 Talking with Your Kids

 We can’t always protect the people we love.
 But we can prepare them.